sketchbuch/configure_linux/README.md

 Tag          | Description
 ------------ | ----------------------------------------------------
+clock        | Clock changes
-dep_check    | Checking if some dependency is installed distro_tasks | Tasks targeting a specific distro like Ubuntu files        | To do with creating/editing files folders      | To do with creating/editing folders pkg_facts    | To do with collecting package facts set_fact     | Storing something to a variable to be accessed later setup        | Some kind of setup, like creating folders or files user         | Related to the use profile
+dconf        | Any tasks to do with dconf config dep_check    | Checking if some dependency is installed desktop      | Desktop effects and appearance distro_tasks | Tasks targeting a specific distro like Ubuntu files        | To do with creating/editing files folders      | To do with creating/editing folders gnome        | Gnome related tasks mouse        | Anything to do with mice pkg_facts    | To do with collecting package facts screensaver  | Screensaver settings set_fact     | Storing something to a variable to be accessed later setup        | Some kind of setup, like creating folders or files touchpad     | Anything to do with touchpads user         | Related to the use profile